Ebazhanov/linkedin-skill-assessments-quizzes/spring-framework/spring-framework-quiz.md

 - [ ] You work with a collection of Objects that need to be explicitly casted.
 - [x] You work with an array of a Generic type T[] instead of Object[] arrays.
 - [ ] You are able to undo type erasure in the Object[] that is exposed

+#### Q84.
+Which are considered to be typical, common, cross-cutting concerns that would be a good fit for AOP?
+(Choose 3)

+- A.  Creating SQL queries
+- B.  Logging
+- C.  Filtering, sorting and transforming data
+- D.  Transaction management
+- E.  Audit logging
+- F.  Business logic

+- [ ] A, D, F
+- [ ] D, E, F
+- [ ] A, B, F
+- [ ] B, D, E